How do I love pumpkin? Let me count the ways . . . . Well, here’s a good one. I think of it as harvest season hummus. Dip in with some pita chips.

 1 tbsp (15 mL) pepitas, toasted

 With food processor running, toss in garlic to chop.
-Add parsley and pulse to chop finely.
+Add parsley.
+Pulse to chop finely.
 Add pumpkin purée, tahini, 2 tbsp (30 mL) oil, lemon juice, 1/2 tsp (2 mL) salt, cumin and smoked paprika.
 Process until smooth and fluffy, scraping bowl once.
 Add remaining 1 tbsp (15 mL) oil if desired to adjust texture.
 Adjust salt.

 Transfer to serving bowl.
 Sprinkle with pepitas.